 Louis Davids monument (1983) Mathieu Ficheroux

-Louis Davids was a comedian and song singer and writer.
-He is known as one of the biggest names in Dutch small art.
-The memorial monument for Louis Davids is located approximately at the place where Davids was born.
-The symbolic aspect, the broken LP, refers to a disappeared past of this neighborhood.
-In 1883, the birth year of Davids, this neighborhood was the most important red-light district of Rotterdam.
-In 1912, the neighborhood was prepared for the construction of the town hall, confirming Rotterdam as an explosively growing port city.
+Louis Davids was a cabaret performer and song singer and writer.
+He is known as one of the biggest names in Dutch cabaret.
+The memorial to Louis Davids is located approximately where David was born.
+The symbolic aspect, the broken LP, refers to a vanished past of this neighborhood.
+In 1883, the year of David's birth, this district was the main red light district of Rotterdam.
+In 1912 the neighborhood was prepared for the construction of the town hall, confirming Rotterdam as an explosively growing port city.
 Louis Davids became famous after his departure from Rotterdam to Amsterdam with his songs like 'De Olieman' and 'Naar de Bollen'.
-The spread of his fame was facilitated because the gramophone record and the radio were on the rise in those days.
-The choice of Ficheroux for the gramophone record as Louis David's monument is therefore extremely applicable.
+The spread of his fame was made easier because in those days the gramophone record and radio were on the rise.
+The choice of Ficheroux for the gramophone record as Louis David's monument is therefore extremely appropriate.
 It is made of stone, steel and mosaic.
-In the middle is a portrait of Davids with the text: “I hope that when I will no longer be there, my songs will always be remembered".
+In the middle is a portrait of David with the text: “I hope that when I will no longer be there, my songs will always be remembered“.
 This image helps the memory stay alive.
-Due to the construction of the Timmerhuis and the redesign of the square, the work has been in storage for some time.
-It has been restored and on Thursday 24 March 2016 the work has been returned to the redesigned Raamplein.
+Due to the construction of the Timmerhuis and the redevelopment of the square, the work has been in storage for some time.
+It has been restored and on Thursday 24 March 2016 the work was placed back on the redesigned Raamplein.